BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/technology-and-art.md

 We exist within a constant churn of emails, calendars, and Zoom meetings, often neglecting the things that truly bring us happiness: engaging in conversations with others, playing with our children, and expressing love.
 Concurrently, there persists an ever-present *fear of missing out*: can I seize this opportunity before it's entirely gone?
 Analyzing *mere technology* through an honest scientific lens is valuable, yet it doesn't address the crux of Heidegger's observations.
-To comprehend the *essence of technology*, we might need to grapple with its and our being-in-the-world and time.
+To comprehend the *essence of technology*, we might need to grapple with its and our timely *being in the world*.

 What engenders a degree of optimism in me is the younger generation.
 Despite the rising suicide rates, arguably linked to social media usage, I've noticed a trend of increased caution towards technology among some individuals.